hidefromkgb/gif_load/README.md

 6. number of frames to skip before executing the callback; useful to resume loading the partial file

-Partial GIFs are also supported, but only at a frame-by-frame granularity.
+Partial GIFs are also supported, but only at a granularity of one frame.
 For example, if the file ends in the middle of the fifth frame, no attempt would be made to recover the upper half, and the resulting animation will only contain 4 frames.
-When more data is available, the loader might be called again, this time with skip parameter equalling 4 to skip those 4 frames.
+When more data is available, the loader might be called again, this time with the `skip` parameter equalling 4 to skip those 4 frames.
+Note that the metadata callback is not affected by `skip`, and gets called again every time the frames between which it was written are skipped.

 `gif_load` is endian-aware.
 To check if the target machine is big-endian, refer to the `GIF_BIGE` compile-time boolean macro.
 Although GIF data is